South Cornwall · PL26 · Cornwall Council Mid

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Mevagissey, that work is shaped by the place itself — Mevagissey is a working fishing port south of St Austell, with the second-busiest fishing fleet in Cornwall and an exceptionally dense Conservation Area of slate-hung cottages around its inner and outer harbours, with a building stock that leans toward slate-hung fishermen's cottages and Victorian terraces above the harbour.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+A PL26 site visit comes before a Mevagissey sketch, every time — Mevagissey is a working fishing port south of St Austell, with the second-busiest fishing fleet in Cornwall and an exceptionally dense Conservation Area of slate-hung cottages around its inner and outer harbours, with a building stock that leans toward Edwardian guesthouses and Victorian terraces above the harbour.

 Local context